Organization of the paper and style of presentation

 Manuscripts must be written in English.
 Authors whose native language is not English are advised to seek the advice of a native English speaker, before submitting their manuscripts.

 Manuscripts should be prepared with wide margins and double spacing throughout, including the abstract, footnotes and references.
-Every page of the manuscript, including the title page, references, tables, etc., should be numbered.
+Every page of the manuscript, including the title page, tables, etc., should be numbered.
 However, in the text no reference should be made to page numbers; if necessary, one may refer to sections.
 Try to avoid the excessive use of italics and bold face.
+All the citations shall be shown as footnotes at bottom of the same page, numbered as 1, 2, 3, etc.

 Manuscripts should be organized in the following order: